Pairwise independent correlation gap: Set Functions with Pairwise Independence

-Inspired by the definition of the concave closure and driven by the need to characterize the behavior of set functions with pairwise independent random inputs, we consider the following continuous extension. \begin{definition} [Upper pairwise independent extension] The maximum expected value of a set function $f$ over all pairwise independent distributions of the random inputs where each $i \in [n]$ is selected with probability $x_i$ is computed as the optimal value of the following primal-dual pair of linear programs:
+Here we consider pairwise independent random elements to model limited independence. \begin{definition} The maximum expected value of a set function over all pairwise independent distributions where each element $i \in N$ is selected with probability $x_i$ is given by: